City-Form-Lab/madina/docs/source/installation_guide.rst

 * Download `Visual Studio Code <https://code.visualstudio.com/>`_, a simple and powerful code editor.
 * Download `The example folder <https://www.dropbox.com/scl/fi/1fbidbc5bqz7ccn61u1yq/examples.zip?rlkey=y0ppgukbyck0scw6pakrcn7f5&dl=0>`_, and unzip it.
 * In VS code, Click FIle > Open FOlder and navigate to the unzipped "examples folder"
 * Make sure to set the environment to "madina_env" that you created during package installation.
-(If you followed the MacOS/Linux instructions, make sure to select the appropriate python environment)
 * Open the example notebooks and follow along step by step
 * if you want to take a quick look, these python notebooks are available in rthe example section of this documentation